oppia/oppia-web-developer-docs/How-to-find-the-commit-which-introduced-a-bug.md

 ## Git Bisect

 **`git bisect` is a powerful Git command that helps you find the commit that introduced a bug or regression in your codebase.
-It uses a binary search algorithm to efficiently narrow down the range of commits where the issue was introduced.**
+It uses a binary search algorithm to efficiently narrow down the range of commits where the issue was introduced.
+However, you should note that this method is more useful if you don't know which line of code is causing the error (otherwise, we recommend using the "git blame" approach above instead).**

 Steps to use Git Bisect: